pebble-dev/rebble-help/_topic/setup-ios.md

 # Open the Pebble app

-If prompted, allow the Pebble app to turn on Bluetooth
+If prompted, allow the Pebble app to turn on Bluetooth.

 ![](/images/ios/setup1.png)

 # Skip the sign in page

-The old sign in page (now blank) will be shown.
+The old sign in page (now blank) should be shown.

 ![](/images/ios/setup2.png)

-Press skip in the top left
+Press **SKIP** in the top left.

 # Choose dictation language

-Choose your dictation language
+Choose your dictation language.
+(This only works if you sign up for a [Rebble subscription.](/subscription))

 ![](/images/ios/setup3.png)